kacox/philadelphia_osm/README.md

 This project aims to take [OpenStreetMap](https://www.openstreetmap.org) data for Philadelphia, Pennsylvania and do the following:

-+ Audit data's structure and constituents
++ Audit data's structure and constituents with Python
-+ Clean, Export, then Import data to a local instance of MongoDB as a JSON file
++ Clean, Export, then Import data to a local instance of MongoDB as a JSON file using Python
 + Query (investigate) the data using MongoDB

 The OSM file used in this project was obtained from